AAU-SW7-PSAAAB/energy-label-extension/README.md

 npm run build dev
 ```

-The built extensions can be found in the `source` directory.
+The built extensions can be found in the `public` directory.
 For your convenience, there is both a zipped and unzipped version.

 To build the extension for a release, run: